44 Things NEVER to Do on a Cruise Ship

 Never buy art without doing your homework

-Art auctions are everywhere on major cruise ships.
+Art auctions are common on cruise ships.
 You should do your homework before you purchase anything, however.
 There are a number of stories of upset customers who feel they didn’t get a good deal on their purchase.
 If you see a painting you like and are ok with the price, then by all means, buy it.
 But if you are looking for a steal, be sure to do your homework first.

 Never think the ship is your babysitter